ClearBlade/Tutorial-Android/README.md

 # Android Tutorial for ClearBlade

 This tutorial uses the ClearBlade Android API to communicate with the platform.
+This tutorial will help you get familiar with the ClearBlade Platform and give a brief explanation of concepts like Collections, Code Services, Libraries, Triggers, Timers and Messaging.

 ## Setup